 I do agree that we’re headed to a place where the limits on what a device can do are imposed by its physical size — not because of how much compute-power you can fit into a small box (that constraint is pretty much gone now) but because of hardware-only components like screens, keyboards and camera optics.
 The (not very exciting) insight that comes from this is that most of us are still going to need several different devices because we want different size/functionality trade-offs at different times.

-At the top end of the big-and-functional scale, I can’t see myself even not needing a laptop: something with a decent-sized screen that I can use for programming with multiple windows open at once, and with a full-sized keyboard for proper typing.
+At the top end of the big-and-functional scale, I can’t see myself ever not needing a laptop: something with a decent-sized screen that I can use for programming with multiple windows open at once, and with a full-sized keyboard for proper typing.
 For a few years now we’ve been past the point where there is not much need for desktop computers except that they have bigger screens.
 Already if I had to choose between my desktop and laptop, I’d unhestitatingly go for the laptop.
 What, really, does a desktop box get you these days apart from a bigger screen?
 Lower cost, I guess, is the only other advantage.

 (Also at the top end is a Real Camera.
 If you need better quality images than point-and-click devices give you — perhaps because you are preparing specimen photographs for publication — then you need a camera with proper optics, and there’s no way you can have that without it taking up physical space.)